skratchdot/skratchdot.com/projects/es1-step/index.md

 ## Features: ##

-- Send midi messages to you ES-1 to create unique sounds for resampling and live playing
+- Send midi messages to your ES-1 to create unique sounds for resampling and live playing

-- Use the random generater to configure your key settings
+- Use the random generator to configure your key settings

 - You can change Midi In and Midi Out devices at any time while running the program.